-Public Holidays in Grenada 2025 – National & Religious Days
+Public Holidays in Grenada 2026 – National & Caribbean Holidays

 Public Holidays in Grenada Visaboards

 Grenada observes a number of public holidays each year, combining national, Christian, and cultural observances.
-On these days, government offices, schools, and many businesses close.
-When a holiday falls on a Sunday, the following Monday is often observed as a “day off” under Grenada’s Bank Holidays Act.
+On these days, government offices, schools, banks, and many businesses close.
+Under Grenada’s Bank Holidays Act, when a public holiday falls on a Sunday, the following Monday is observed as the official day off.

 Overview of Public Holidays in Grenada

-Grenada’s public holidays include fixed Gregorian dates (e.g., New Year’s Day, Christmas), Christian holidays linked to Easter (Good Friday, Easter Monday, Whit Monday, Corpus Christi), and national and cultural days (Independence Day, Emancipation Day, Carnival, National Heroes Day, Thanksgiving).
-The government publishes an official list of holidays, and movements such as observing Monday when a holiday falls on Sunday are stipulated by law.
+Grenada’s public holidays include fixed Gregorian dates (such as New Year’s Day and Christmas), Christian holidays linked to Easter (Good Friday, Easter Monday, Whit Monday, Corpus Christi), and national and cultural days like Independence Day, Emancipation Day, Carnival, National Heroes Day, and Thanksgiving.
+The official holiday calendar is published by the government each year.

 List of Public Holidays in Grenada (2025)